-The best Vyvanse coupon I’ve used is the official Vyvanse discount that’s available directly from Shire.
+The best Vyvanse coupon I’ve used is the official Vyvanse Savings Card that’s available directly from Shire.

-Just visit the Shire Registration website, fill out your information (make sure that your email address is correct), and hit ‘Submit’.
+Just visit the Vyvanse Savings Card website, fill out your information (make sure that your phone number is correct), and hit the ‘Submit’ button.

-This coupon will arrive by email, usually within just a few minutes.
+This coupon will arrive by text message and/or email, usually within just a minute.

-I like to open up the e-mail with the coupon on my iPhone, and just show the Pharmacy Technician or Pharmacist the coupon when I drop off my Vyvanse prescription slip.
+I like to open up the e-mail with the coupon on my iPhone, and just show the Pharmacy Technician or Pharmacist the coupon when I pick up my prescription.